mastodon/fediverse_auxiliary_service_provider_specifications/general/v0.1/protocol_basics.md

 ### Authentication

-As described in [03: Registration](registration.md) both FASP and fediverse server exchange client IDs and public keys.
+As described in [03: Registration](registration.md) both FASP and fediverse server generate a unique public/private keypair and exchange the public keys and an associated identifier with each other.

 API requests are being authenticated by HTTP Message Signatures as defined in [RFC-9421](https://tools.ietf.org/html/rfc9421.html).

-The signature algorithm used is EdDSA Using Curve edwards25519.
+The signature algorithm used is "EdDSA Using Curve edwards25519".
 Signatures cover signature parameters, the derived components `@method` and `@target-uri` and the HTTP header `content-digest` (see previous section).

-The `keyid` parameter MUST include the client ID and the corresponding private key is used to generate the signature.
+When signing requests, the `keyid` parameter MUST be the identifier exchanged during registration, so the other side can infer the corresponding public key.

 The required signature parameters are `created` and `keyid`.